Al Stewart: Career

 Stewart's first recording was on Jackson C. Frank's debut album, 1965's Jackson C. Frank, playing guitar on "Yellow Walls".
-His first record was the single "The Elf" (backed with a version of The Yardbirds' "Turn into Earth"), which was released in 1966 on Decca Records and included guitar work from Jimmy Page (later of the Yardbirds and Led Zeppelin).
-Stewart then signed to Columbia Records (CBS in the UK), for whom he released six albums.
+His first record was the single "The Elf" (backed with a version of the Yardbirds' "Turn into Earth"), which was released in 1966 on Decca Records and included guitar work from Jimmy Page (later of the Yardbirds and Led Zeppelin).
+Stewart and Page became friendly, with Stewart teaching Page open-D tuning and Page teaching Stewart octaves and harmonics.
+Stewart had learned the Irish ballad “Blackwaterside” from watching Bert Jansch; he showed Page how to play Jansch's arrangement of the song, which would eventually appear on the first Led Zeppelin album as “Black Mountain Side” (without crediting Jansch).

+Stewart signed to Columbia Records (CBS in the UK), for whom he released six albums.
 Though the first four of these attracted relatively little commercial interest, Stewart's popularity and cult following grew steadily through albums that contain some of Stewart's most incisive and introspective songwriting.